 Almost all cycling bibs come with a chamois that offers a protective padding layer, which serves as a layer between the body and the saddle.
 Unfortunately, chamois pads differ from bib to bib, and therefore, it’s important to find the ones that make you feel most comfortable.

 It’s a process of testing and seeing what works the best for you.

 And we’ve all been in a situation where we like the bib so much, even though they’re not the most comfortable ones.

-If the bibs are rubbing you the wrong way, I’d definitely recommend you to look for another pair.
+If the bibs are rubbing you the wrong way, I’d definitely recommend you look for another pair.

 Having said that, you shouldn’t ignore hygiene either.

-Most cyclists shower after the ride, but showering before a ride and maintaining the area that withstands the most pressure during the ride will help in the long run.
+Most cyclists shower after the ride, but showering before a ride and maintaining the area withstands the most pressure during the ride will help in the long run.